NicolasRestrep/223_course/homework/chapter_6_extra.md

 ## Question 4

 Using the models from above, tell me what the predicted ridership would be if the wind is blowing at 20 KPH.
-What would the predicted ridership be if thd wind is blowing at 20 MPH?
+What would the predicted ridership be if the wind is blowing at 20 MPH?

 ## Question 5